bclark805/ICM-DOM-PD/README.md

 Kim, T., & Khangaonkar, T. (2012).
 An offline unstructured biogeochemical model (UBM) for complex estuarine and coastal environments.
 Environmental Modelling and Software, 31, 47–63.

+November 2022 Code has been updated to run with FVCOM4.3 with many code modifications, bug fixes, and additions to run the code efficiently on a supercomputer.
+THe new code is in the wqmsrc_source_FVM43_Pub directory.